Business Environment and Key Challenges

 Supporting Overseas Business Expansion Using Various Financial Instruments

-In the Third Medium-term Business Plan (FY2018–2020), JBIC has designated support for the overseas M&A by Japanese companies as one of the priority areas to focus on.
-In FY2018, JBIC continued to flexibly provide long-term financing for Japanese companies to carry out M&A activities in various fields, including the tank terminal, pharmaceuticals, healthcare, carbon fiber composite materials, leasing, food and beverage.
-This funding is provided through direct financing from JBIC or indirect financing (two-step loans (TSLs)) utilizing M&A credit lines (credit facilities) established with Japanese private financial institutions.
+In the Third Medium-term Business Plan (FY2018–FY2020), JBIC has designated support for the overseas M&As by Japanese companies as one of the priority areas to focus on.
+In FY2019, JBIC continued to flexibly provide long-term financing for Japanese companies to carry out M&A activities in various fields, including steel, automobiles, leasing, industrial gas, and foods.

-Additionally, JBIC provided loans in various local currencies such as the Mexican peso, the Chinese renminbi, the Russian ruble and the Indian rupee in order to further encourage Japanese companies to expand abroad.
+Additionally, JBIC provided loans in various local currencies such as Thai baht, Chinese yuan, and Indonesian rupiah in order to further encourage Japanese companies to expand abroad.